cowri/cowri-docs/README.md

 The goal of this project is to create Internet Money by building a stable and liquid medium of exchange accessible to anyone.
 This medium of exchange will be a decentralized protocol that unifies stablecoins (i.e. cryptocurrency pegged to a stable asset, usually USD) into a coherent monetary system.
 The Cowri Shell Protocol will not issue any tokens of its own and does not take custody of users' assets.

+## Stablecoin fragmentation

 The problem with stablecoins is that they are highly fragmented - there are five major stablecoins in circulation along with hundreds of minor currencies.
+Stablecoin fragmentation is bad for end-users, developers and decentralized finance (DeFi) protocols.
+For end-users, dealing with the complexity of transacting with many different stablecoin will be prohibitively difficult.
+Imagine keeping track of dozens if not hundreds of different stablecoins in your wallet, just to make simple payments?
+Developers have an even harder challenge since they will have to manage the complexity of stablecoin payments across their entire platform.

+The DeFi ecosystem is a network of protocols each building on top of the other.
+Stablecoins will likely be the primary means of settlement withing and between protocols.
+Fragmentation in the stablecoin market will increase settlement costs in DeFi.
+Fragmentation also increases the systemic risk posed by a broken stablecoin peg.

+## The Cowri Shell Protocol

+To address the needs of end-users, the protocol creates a seamless and intuitive user experience when transacting with multiple stablecoins.
+The user need not manage individual balances.
+The sender and receiver need not even agree on which stablecoins to use.
+See our [demo](https://demo.cowri.io) and our [user tutorial.](insert url here) For developers, Cowri has an SDK that makes integration between Cowri and your project simple and easy.
+Check out our [developer guide](insert url here) and [tutorial.](insert url here)

+For DeFi, we are building a liquidity pool optimized for stablecoin-to-stablecoin trades.
+This liquidity pool is designed to be highly capital efficient, exists entirely on-chain and allows liquidity providers to select which tokens they want exposure to.
+To learn more about the liquidity pool and how it fits into the broader Cowri Shell Protocol, see the [architecture section.](insert url)

 This fragmentation creates problems in three areas:

    (1) Bad end-user experience
    (2) Prohibitively complicated for developers to integrate stablecoins payments into their projects